Cuberick-Orion/CIRR/Test-split_server.md

 ## Test-split Server on CIRR Dataset

-Our test-split server is hosted individually [here](cirr.cecs.anu.edu.au).
+We host an [evaluation server](https://cirr.cecs.anu.edu.au/) individually.
 It accepts a `.json` file containing the model's predictions and returns results.

 >The `.json` file must be generated following our templates, otherwise, it cannot be properly processed.